-Providers are required to obtain a specific PIC to release Protected Information in situations that are not covered by the Class PIC and disclosure is not otherwise authorised, such as by consent of the individual.
+Providers are required to obtain a specific PIC to release Protected Information in situations that are not covered by the Class PIC and disclosure is not otherwise authorised, such as lack of consent of the individual or individuals.
 Examples include:

-- releasing Protected information to Police or other authorities to assist an investigation when there is no threat to anyone's life, health or welfare; and - responding to a subpoena or other notice requiring production of documents.
+- releasing Protected Information to Police or other authorities where the Class PIC does not apply, such as when there is no threat to anyone's life, health or welfare; and - responding to a subpoena or other notice requiring production of documents.

-The Provider will need to approach the Department through their Provider Lead to request a specific PIC.
-The Provider should make the request as soon as they become aware of circumstances where they wish to, or are being asked to, disclose Protected Information, and outline the reasons why the Provider proposes to disclose the Protected Information, and why it may not be appropriate to seek the relevant Participant's consent to the disclosure.
+Providers will need to approach the Department through their Provider Lead (in writing) to request consideration of issuing a specific PIC.
+Providers should make the request as soon as they become aware of circumstances where they wish to, or are being asked to, disclose Protected Information to ensure the Department has sufficient time to review and respond to the request.